AccelerationConsortium/SDL1_OpenTron_electrodeposition/README.md

 Please pay attention: Due to the Admiral Squidstat software, this will only work on a Windows X86_64 platform and not on Mac/Linux.

+# 3D print and machine components
+All files used for 3D printing, cutting and ordering at www.hubs.com can be found in /3D_files/.
+Consider to read the journal article "Democratizing self-driving lab platform for electrodeposition of catalyst and electrochemical validation" to understand the content.

 # Installation of Python environment
 Install miniconda on your computer.
 Create an invironment for your opentron:
 ````